 Promotion of the concept of “fair play”, following and developing rules, celebrating and rewarding success, accepting defeat and participating in activities that promote cooperation with others and inclusion for all form an integral part of the PE curriculum.

-Prefects and the School Council
+Prefects and our School Ambassadors

 Our school promotes democratic processes through the selection of prefects, senior prefects, Head Boy and Head Girl and through the election of school council members.
 The school and year group councils foster the concept of freedom of speech and group action to address need and concerns.